7 things experts always declutter before fall for a cozy, clutter-free home

 (Image credit: Future PLC)

-The new season is a great time to clear out sun creams, bug sprays, and old toiletries so that you have enough space for the products you actually use.
+The end of summer is a great time to clear out any old sun creams, bug sprays and toiletries, making space for products you actually use, as well any winter bathroom essentials.
 Make a bathroom decluttering checklist to guide you and focus on the end goal of a calmer, more streamlined space for unwinding.
+These items tend to expire within 12 months so they likely won't be good for next year anyway.

 Among the things not to store in bathroom cabinets are expired skincare, makeup, and anything that never gets used.
-Vicky Silverthorn recommends taking everything out and laying them out in categories so you can take stock of everything you have and give everything a clean.
+Vicky Silverthorn, professional organizer and brand ambassador at Vintage Cash Cow, recommends taking everything out and laying them out in categories so you can take stock of everything you have and give everything a clean.

 'Double-check the use-by date on old toiletries and cosmetics.
 You’ll find a symbol on the back that suggests how long after opening it you should keep it.
 Any out-of-date products should be emptied and recycled.